apoorvsingal/poller/README.md

 # The Poller Bot
-A discord bot to create and manage polls.
+A discord bot to create and manage polls in your server.

 ## Commands
 - `createPoll question:[question] options:[option1;;option2;;option3...] startThread:[True|False]` - Creates a poll.
 A thread is auto-instantiated under the poll if startthread is True.